This question was asked by Charles from Louisiana.

 I don’t know if it was the grape jelly or the orange which attracted the raccoon.

 Wish I could post the photo.

-Thank you Phillip for sharing your very interesting story.
+Judith: Thank you Phillip for sharing your very interesting story.
 You can upload your photos by clicking here, which leads you to share your story.
-You do not have to tell your story again just upload your photos.
-Would love to see them!
-Judy :)
+You do not have to tell your story again, just upload your photos.
+Would love to see them! 🙂

-This morning I noticed that 2 of the flowers were gone, so I went outside to look and saw that all 6 yellow flowers were gone.
+This morning I noticed that two of the flowers were gone, so I went outside to look and saw that all six yellow flowers were gone.

 These flowers snap on tight and they’re hard to pop off.
-I found all 6 of the flowers broken apart all over the ground below.
+I found all six of the flowers broken apart all over the ground below.

-Hi Mickey - I think very likely that a raccoon has popped off your flowers and broken them in the process.
-As Phillip shared above they are very nimble.
+Judith: Hi Mickey, I think it is very likely that a raccoon has popped off your flowers and broken them in the process.
+As Phillip shared above, they are very nimble.

-I have had 2 hummingbirds each evening after it starts getting dark, 7:00 to 8:30, come to flowers, in Illinois.
+Night feeders, by anonymous: I have had two hummingbirds each evening after it starts getting dark, 7:00 to 8:30, come to flowers, in Illinois.

 Nice to see, don’t see them in daytime.